-In an effort to generate a Sea Surface Height Climate Data Record (SSH CDR) from the three missions spanning nearly two decades, a number of revisions/re-calibrations to the respective mission’s heritage Geophysical Data Record (GDR) correction algorithms and models were implemented, including a consistent Precise Orbit Determination (POD) strategy that would geodetically tie the multiple missions.
-The orbits for this time series of altimeter data were computed at NASA GSFC using Satellite Laser Ranging (SLR) and DORIS data, using the standards described in Lemoine et al. (2010, 2012, 2015), updated to use the ITRF2008 reference frame (Altamimi et al., 2011).
+In an effort to generate a Sea Surface Height Climate Data Record (SSH CDR) from the four missions spanning more than two decades, a number of revisions/re-calibrations to the respective mission’s heritage Geophysical Data Record (GDR) correction algorithms and models were implemented, including a consistent Precise Orbit Determination (POD) strategy that would geodetically tie the multiple missions.
+The orbits for this time series of altimeter data were computed at NASA GSFC (Lemoine et al. 2016) using Satellite Laser Ranging (SLR) and DORIS data, using the standards described in Lemoine et al. (2010, 2012, 2015), updated to use the ITRF2014 reference frame (Altamimi et al., 2016).
 The SLR and DORIS tracking data for TOPEX, Jason-1 and Jason-2 were provided with the support of the International Laser Ranging Service (ILRS) (Pearlman et al. 2002), and the International DORIS Service (IDS) (Willis et al. 2010).
-Details of the development, construction and quality assessment of the TOPEX/Poseidon, Jason-1, and Jason-2/OSTM (TPJAOS) SSH CDR can be found in the documentation at ftp://podaac.jpl.nasa.gov/allData/merged_alt/L2/docs/.

 A few notable advancements towards the development of the SSH CDR are listed here with links to additional information from relevant publications and presentations.